Who are you?

 - Motivated by variety and independence

 Ultimately, your career is your responsibility.
 As the CEO of YOU, Inc., it is good business practice to "take inventory" from time to time.
 Use this "Career Development Questionnaire"* to develop a snapshot of things "as they are" now and "as you would like them to be."
-Discuss your answers with a trusted co-worker, manager or consultant in the Career Development office.
+Discuss your answers with a trusted co-worker or manager.

 - What do you like most about your current job?